Wolbrom: History

 The history of the town dates back to the year 1311, when King Władysław Łokietek gave permission to found a settlement called Wolwrami, located in a large forest on the border between Lesser Poland and Silesia.
 The founders of the settlement allegedly were brothers named Wolframi (germ: Wolfram) and Hilary from Kraków, and the village was named after one of them.
 Wolbrom received its Magdeburg rights town charter in 1327, lost it in 1869 and got it back in 1930.

-In the Kingdom of Poland, Wolbrom was located in Kraków Voivodeship, along a busy merchant route from Lesser Poland to Silesia and Greater Poland.
+In the Kingdom of Poland, Wolbrom was located in Kraków Voivodeship in the Lesser Poland Province, along a busy merchant route from Lesser Poland to Silesia and Greater Poland.
 In 1400, King Władysław Jagiełło issued a bill, which ordered all merchants travelling from Kraków to Greater Poland to go through Wolbrom.
 The town had a parish church with a school and a hospital for the poor.
 Every Thursday it had a fair, whose tradition is kept until now.
-In 1485 most of the wooden buildings burned in a fire, after which King Kazimierz Jagiellończyk granted Wolbrom additional privileges.
+In 1485 most of the wooden buildings burned in a fire, after which King Casimir IV Jagiellon granted Wolbrom additional privileges.
 Wolbrom prospered, like the whole of Lesser Poland, until the mid-17th century.
 The town was almost completely destroyed by the Swedes in the deluge, furthermore, the ancient merchant route became obsolete and was not used any longer.
 In 1660, the town had only 85 buildings, with 500 inhabitants.
+The 6th Polish Infantry Regiment was stationed in Wolbrom in 1790.

 After the Partitions of Poland, Wolbrom belonged to Russian-controlled Congress Poland (since 1815).
 As a punishment for the January Uprising, the Russians stripped it of the town charter, and Wolbrom remained a village from 1869 to 1930.
 At the beginning of World War I it was captured by the Austrians, who, together with the Germans, ruled Wolbrom until November 1918.
 In the Second Polish Republic, Wolbrom belonged to Kielce Voivodeship, and even though it officially remained a village until 1930, it was bigger than Miechów or Olkusz.

 During World War II, almost all Jewish inhabitants of the town were murdered by the Germans in the Holocaust.
 German authorities opened a ghetto here in the autumn of 1941, with 8,000 crowded in it.
-In September 1942, Germans and Ukrainians murdered 600, mostly elderly Jews, and the remaining people were transported by train to Belzec death camp.
+In September 1942, Germans and Ukrainians murdered 600, mostly elderly Jews, and the remaining people were transported by train to Belzec extermination camp.
+During the Warsaw Uprising, in September 1944, the Germans deported 4,000 Poles (mainly old people, ill people and women with children) from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Wolbrom.

 Like in other medieval towns in Europe, the center of Wolbrom is marked by a market square, with several 19th-century tenement houses, and an early 17th-century parish church.